jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 Imagine yourself as a wise elder, bitten once before by a project that used the [Ook!](http://esolangs.org/wiki/Ook!) programming language.
 The project was to build a social network specifically for people who hate social networks.
-You used the web framework Ook! on Oreos, but even then it turns out a language built around manually moving pointers around an array using grunts made it hard to build a modern web application.
+You used the web framework "Ook! on Oreos".
+But even with a fancy framework it turns out to be very hard to build a modern web application with a language that's based on manually moving pointers around an array using grunts.
 The project failed, and you learned.

 ![An orangutan programming in Ook!][ook]

 Next time Ook! is floated as a possible technical solution you have a few options.
 You can decry Ook! as broken technology that only a monkey would use.
-You can generalize that to say all esoteric languages, like [B*******k](http://www.muppetlabs.com/~breadbox/bf/), [Piet](http://www.dangermouse.net/esoteric/piet.html), and [Shakespeare](http://en.wikipedia.org/wiki/Shakespeare_%28programming_language%29)
+You can generalize your experience to say that all esoteric languages, like [B*******k](http://www.muppetlabs.com/~breadbox/bf/), [Piet](http://www.dangermouse.net/esoteric/piet.html), and [Shakespeare](http://en.wikipedia.org/wiki/Shakespeare_%28programming_language%29)